Wassmd/LoadingView/README.md

 # Loading View
 <img src="https://github.com/Wassmd/LoadingView/blob/master/loadingView.png">

-A lightweight simpile reusable Loading view in swift
+LoadingView.swift - A lightweight simpile reusable Loading view in swift

 This can be used to show loading activity with spinner.